 The results are testable, the concept come from PMDD and the math is even in there as well, I simply posed a few graphs.

 15. EI is specific to the water column source of nutrients, however; water does diffuse into sediments and can become a source of nutrients to the roots as well.
-This does not preclude aquarist from using root sediment sources as well in conjunction with water column fertilizers.
+This does not preclude aquarist from using root sediment sources as well in conjunction with water column nutrients.

 16. Ratios.
 Hot topic and few really understand anything about it and why it does not matter.
 Epstein and Bloom are two very well respected researchers on this topic and it really gets down to limiting vs non limiting levels much more than a ratio (see their text: Mineral nutrition of Plants, Principles and Perspectives, 2005).
 Ratios can save the farmer spending 1000$ on fertilizers and reduce their runoff waste, however, aquarist do not have issues here and the cost is insignificant.